 As you may have noticed, we experimented a lot with this image and there are still many issues to iron out with symmetry as well as ideas on how to present it.
 This is just an experimentation with 3D shapes and vector style of visual design.
 Again, we may work on it further to change the right sides more or just add more to it as ideas flow.

-Here is a much longer demonstration of what we were doing and the issue we ran into with the pen tool confusing objects or other selections as well as how the fills of the longer shadow would show strokes despite us having non selected.
+Below in the linked file is a much longer demonstration of what we were doing and the issue we ran into with the pen tool confusing objects or other selections as well as how the fills of the longer shadow would show strokes despite us having non selected.
 Again, we fixed the issues above, but they were something that took some fiddling to iron out.

 Here is the link.